 NBN 250 plans aren’t exactly cheap, but there are still cheaper options if you’re wanting to get download speeds as fast as 250Mbps.

-NBN 250 plans are only available to customers with FTTP connections and 70% of HFC customers.
-NBN Co hopes that all HFC customers will be able to get NBN 250 plans by the middle of this year.
+NBN 250 plans are only available to customers with FTTP connections and 97% of HFC customers.
+NBN Co hopes that all HFC customers will be able to get NBN 250 plans by the end of June.

 Cheap NBN 100 plans with at least 500GB

 NBN 100 is the fastest widely available speed tier, with download speeds of up to 100Mbps.
 Most NBN 100 plans have upload speeds of 20Mbps, but some providers still offer NBN 100 plans with 40Mbps of upload.
-Superloop and Aussie Broadband have 100 / 40 plans, but these tend to cost an extra $10 per month.
+Aussie Broadband and Superloop have 100 / 40 plans, but these tend to cost an extra $10 per month.

 If you’d prefer a plan without timed discounts, MATE is singling an unlimited data NBN 100 plan for $79 per month with typical evening speeds of 83Mbps.
-And if you wanna cut the cost a little bit further, you can bundle in a MATE SIM-only plan.
-Plans start at $20 per month with 5GB, but there’s also a $25 plan with 15GB.
+You can shave a further $10 per month by bundling in a MATE SIM-only mobile plan.
+These start at $20 per month with 8GB, but there’s a better value $25 plan with 18GB.
+The $25 plan also includes a free subscription to music streaming service Tidal.
 MATE’s mobile plans are powered by the Telstra network.